shaardie/blog.haardiek.org/plotting-sentinel-5p-data.md

 I am currently working with a small group of developers on a project called [Emissions API](https://emissions-api.org) that has the goal to create a web API to make it easier to access the data of Sentinel 5P and its successor, [Sentinel 5](https://earth.esa.int/web/guest/missions/esa-future-missions/sentinel-5).
 As part of this work we created some lightweight libraries to download data from the servers of the ESA and to process their data products.
 To verify that those libraries are working fine and to get a better understanding of the data, it is often useful to visualize the results.
-In this post, I would like to share with you how to download the data from the ESA and generate some plot it on a world map.
+In this post, I would like to share with you how to download the data from the ESA and generate plots with them.

 So, at the end we should look at something like this: